Akronym by Conjuring Lab

 Cons

-Limited to English and French Wikipedia pages (for now)
+Limited to English and French Wikipedia currently

-Takes practice to avoid rushing the performance
+Requires practice to avoid rushing and maintain illusion

 Effect